 - Punitive damages.
 If the defendant in a wrongful death case showed a reckless disregard for the safety and welfare of others with his or her behavior or showed gross negligence that resulted in the death in question, then the jury may award punitive damages to discourage similar behavior in the future.
 Punitive damages reflect the personal finances of a defendant, so a wealthy defendant should expect to pay much more than a defendant with limited assets.

 It’s important to remember that some states cap or limit the damages available to plaintiffs in wrongful death claims.
-For a wrongful death claim in California, it’s wise to have a Long Beach injury attorney review your claim and the deceased’s estate to determine the best course of action.
+For a wrongful death claim in California, it’s wise to have a Long Beach personal injury attorney review your claim and the deceased’s estate to determine the best course of action.
 If a wrongful death resulted from medical malpractice, the state places a limit on the damages available to plaintiffs in such cases.
 There may also be multiple avenues of compensation available after the wrongful death of a loved one.

 What Is a Survival Action?